-The signature ingredient in this cranberry margarita is the apple-cinnamon tequila.
+This cranberry margarita is no ordinary fruity tequila cocktail.
+It has depth and that warm, soothing character that we crave come fall.
+The signature ingredient is the apple-cinnamon tequila.
 You will have to make it yourself because there are none available on the market.
 The great news is that it's incredibly easy and takes very little work, just a bit of patience.

-To infuse your tequila, wash the apples and cut them into wedges that will fit into your infusion jar.
+Wash the apples and cut them into wedges that will fit into your infusion jar.

 Place the sliced apples and cinnamon sticks into the jar, then fill it up with tequila.

+Tighten the lid and give it a good shake.
+Store in a cool, dark place for five to seven days, shaking it daily to mix up the ingredients.
+After the fifth day, give your tequila a taste test.
 If you think you'd like a little more flavor, allow the infusion to continue, checking it daily until it reaches your ideal taste.
 There may be a point where you want to remove the cinnamon and allow the apples to continue infusing to accentuate that flavor.

 The apple and cinnamon flavors really do make this cranberry margarita unique and give the cocktail dimension.
 If you don't have a week to wait for the tequila infusion, there is a faster way to get those flavors into the drink.
 The trick is to make an apple-cinnamon simple syrup.

-When using the syrup shortcut, you will find it best to adjust the cranberry margarita's sweetener, which is the triple sec.
+- When using the syrup shortcut, you will find it best to adjust the cranberry margarita's sweetener, which is the triple sec.
 Knock the triple sec pour down to 1/4 ounce, add 1/2 ounce of apple-cinnamon syrup, and ramp up the lime juice to just under 3/4 ounce.
 This drink should have a nice balance of flavor and you can always adjust it further to suit your taste.

 How Strong Is the Cranberry Margarita?